JoeChrys/computer_architecture_ex3/README.md

 To answer this question we had to make some assumptions:
 * The battery has no internal resistance
 * The battery can handle the current
-* The leakage power of the cpu(s) is the same in every case
+* The leakage power of the CPU is the same in every case
-* The cpus are given the same tasks and they can both finish them before the battery is dead
+* The CPUs are given the same tasks and they can both finish them before the battery is dead

 So if a CPU that consumes 10 times more peak power than another, it can require less energy to complete a task if it completes it in less than 1/10 of the time of the other one.